bisimusic/bisimusic/README.md

 - 👋 Hi, I’m @bisimusic
 - Founder/CEO @ JustiGuide
-- 👀 I’m interested in creating value for communities
+- 👀 I’m interested in creating A global solution to global mobility.
 - 🌱 I’m currently learning about Network effects & Venture
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me @bisimusik on twitter or bisimusic on instagram